Characters of Sonic the Hedgehog: Maria Robotnik

-Maria's first and only playable appearance is in Shadow the Hedgehog, where she can be controlled as a partner character by a second player during specific in-game missions.
+Maria's only playable appearance is in Shadow the Hedgehog, where she can be controlled as a partner character by a second player during specific in-game missions.
+She appears in the film Sonic the Hedgehog 3, portrayed by Alyla Browne.
+While her relationship with Shadow in the film is similar to the games, there are a few minor differences with the film version such as her not having a terminal illness and her death being caused by a GUN agent triggering an explosion.